0xflux/Wyrm/Milestones.md

 8) [ ] Separate URIs for POST and GET
 9) [ ] Multiple URLs / IPs for C2
 10) [ ] Round robin and different styles for URI & URL rotation
+11) [ ] Can I tidy wyrm.rs, maybe dynamic dispatch and traits for main dispatch fn?

 ### v1.1